glennpoorman/nodejs-samples/07-serve-static-files/README.txt

 Again start the server by running "node" or "npm start" from the command line.

+Note that "server.js" has moved into the "server" sub-folder.
+For the server to work though, you need to run node from the top level folder which means you need to run:

+  C:\NodeJS\07-server-static-file>node server\server.js

+At this point (and with the rest of the samples), it's probably best just to use "npm start".

 The best way to see this particular sample in action is to test via a web browser.
 Consider the following HTML: